The Eurovision Song Contest has transformed.

 Think about it: putting hosting duties out to tender gives opportunities to countries which may be celebrating major anniversaries; cities that have the Capital of Culture status; destinations that can actually afford to host forward; and makes sure there are a shortlist of potential, capable hosts for a following year, where hosting stipulations can be met confidently.
 The winning country should of course be included in that tender, having as much a chance (if not a favourable chance) as any other.

-It also gives a chance for competing countries who are long-awaiting that lucrative first win (Portugal, Iceland, Malta) to finally host on home turf, even if they haven’t won.
-Not quite as glorious or desirable for them, but it could be an option.
+It also gives a chance for competing countries who are long-awaiting that lucrative first win to finally host on home turf, even if they haven’t won.
+Not quite as glorious or desirable for them, and it would unlikely fall to a small, first-time hosting nation in that instance, but it could be an option.

-But in a situation like 2017, it’s sadly becoming clearer and clearer that for whatever reasons Ukraine hasn’t been provided with the appropriate assistance, or simply don’t have the expertise to put on the show; there are now a good handful of different examples.
+But in a situation like 2017, it’s sadly became clearer and clearer that for whatever reasons Ukraine was simply struggling to put on the show due to a number of differing factors – a quick Google will outline many of these.

 Eurovision has always been about bringing music lovers from across Europe together.
 It will continue with that same ethos for many decades to come we hope.
 The contest has adapted before, and the contest is bound to change again and perhaps lessons need to be urgently learned from this year’s debacle so far.
 We still have big hopes that Kyiv will put on a great show, but we’re equally worried of putting one of the world’s most iconic music events in doubt and ultimately riling the fans up the wrong way.